 All warnings of danger and presentiments should be used to make you firm and faithful to speak for the safety of those whom the evil prophecy concerns.
-Let warnings of such prophecies be to you what the danger. danger signal is to the locomotive engineer, a sign to bring in the saving principle of the Almighty, and not let the ones in danger go on to destruction.
+Let warnings of danger signal is to the locomotive engineer, a sign to bring in the saving principle of the Almighty, and not let the ones in danger go on to destruction.